Chauncey Langdon: Early life

 Langdon was born to Ebenezer and Katherine (Green) Langdon in Farmington in the Connecticut Colony.
-Pursuing classical studies, he graduated from Yale College in 1787.
+Pursuing classical studies, he graduated from Yale College in 1787, where he was a member of Brothers in Unity.
 He then studied at the Litchfield Law School and with Judge Sylvester Gilbert, of Hebron, Connecticut, and was admitted to the bar.
 He began the practice of law in Castleton, Vermont.